 Material parameters for the YU model and the HAH model were identified and optimized with tension-compression-tension experiments.
 As shown in Figure 13, the HAH Model provided a better dimensional match to the physical samples.

 The potential for springback (angular change, sidewall curl, and twist) increases as the flow stress (the strength after forming) increases.
-AHSS parts are at greater risk of springback, since parts made from advanced high strength steels have high flow stresses arising from their higher strength as produced at the steel mill combined with higher work hardening characteristics compared with conventional HSLA grades.
+AHSS parts are at greater risk of springback, since parts made from AHSS have high flow stresses arising from their higher strength as produced at the steel mill combined with higher work hardening characteristics compared with conventional HSLA grades.

 Sharp bend radii, tight die clearance, and higher binder pressure minimize springback and springback variation.
 However, formability characteristics of AHSS grades make simultaneously achieving these design features more challenging.
 Press capability must be sufficient to apply the higher binder pressure, and well as satisfying the necessary forming load and energy requirements.